KushBlazingJudah/feditext/README.md

 This is exacerbated by the fact that I probably will not work on this as often as I would for other projects, but as of writing it's my current interest.

-**Federation is a work in progress, and by no means stable nor working.**
+**Federation is a work in progress, and by no means stable nor good.**

-The scaffholding is in place but it is by no means compliant with ActivityPub.
+You can federate with FChannel (more or less) and other instances of Feditext, however it is by no means perfect at this time.
-I'm trying to get this up and going as fast as possible, and be compatible with FChannel at the same time, which is focusing more on features and stability.
+I highly doubt you'll have any luck going out to any other servers as Feditext follows how FChannel does things, which is not entirely compliant but *mostly* compliant.

 In its current state, it probably works quite well as a textboard even though it's not complete.